Man sentenced in road rage shooting involving George Zimmerman

 - Matthew Apperson was convicted of attempted 2nd-degree murder

-(CNN)The man convicted of shooting at George Zimmerman in a road rage incident has been sentenced to 20 years in prison, Florida authorities said.
+(CNN)The man convicted of shooting at George Zimmerman in a road rage incident has been sentenced to 20 years in prison, Florida authorities said Monday.

 Matthew Apperson was convicted of attempted second-degree murder in September.
 In addition to the 20-year sentence, he was also given a 15-year concurrent sentence for aggravated assault stemming from the same incident, Seminole County State Attorney spokeswoman Lynne Bumpus-Hooper said.